-Maxim Zhadobov is the leading scientist and principal investigator in Biomedical Electromagnetics at the Institute of Electronics and Telecommunications of Rennes (IETR), French National Center for Scientific Research (CNRS), France.
+Maxim Zhadobov is the principal investigator in Biomedical Electromagnetics (BEM) at the Institute of Electronics and Telecommunications of Rennes (IETR), French National Center for Scientific Research (CNRS), France, and the head of Electromagnetic Waves in Complex Media (WAVES) Team of the IETR.
 He received the PhD degree in bioelectromagnetics in 2006 and HDR in 2016 from the University of Rennes 1, France.
 After a post-doctoral fellowship at the Center for Biomedical Physics, Temple University, Philadelphia, USA, he rejoined IETR as a CNRS Researcher.